eleda77/eleda77.github.io/docs/vocab_list.md

 **antiprism** - olytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)

 **anoxy** - greatly deficient in oxygen

+**aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)

 **argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply